Graphing Linear Equations

 Or simplified: \(y = \frac{3}{2}x - 3\)

 Now create a table.
-Since we have a fraction, choose \(x\) values that make the arithmetic clean—multiples of 2 work well here.
+Because there's a fraction in the equation, choose \(x\) values that make the arithmetic clean — multiples of 2 work well here.

 When \(x = 0\): \(y = \frac{3}{2}(0) - 3 = -3\)